 5. Amount of Expansion Slots

-The amount of PCIe and M.2 slots your motherboard has affects it price.
-It should be noted that M.2 slots for NVMe SSDs are also utilize PCIe lanes.
+The amount of PCIe and M.2 slots your motherboard has affects its price.
+It should be noted that M.2 slots for NVMe SSDs also utilize PCIe lanes.

 6. VRMs – Phase Power Design

-Also Read in Detail: What are Motherboard Power Phases and VRMs?
+Also, Read in Detail: What is Motherboard Power Phases and VRMs?

-VRMs or Voltage Regulator Modules may look trivial at first, but they are among the most important factor for determining the quality of the motherboard.
+VRMs or Voltage Regulator Modules may look trivial initially, but they are among the most critical factors for determining the motherboard’s quality.

-The quality, size and the amount of VRMs your motherboard has a great influence on its price.
+The quality, size, and amount of VRMs on your motherboard significantly influence its price.
 VRMs have the purpose of delivering steady power to the CPU and the RAM.

 The better the quality, the more stable and clean power the CPU will get delivered.

-VRMs are a highly important component for overclockers since the more and higher quality VRMs your motherboard has, the more you will be able to overclock while maintaining stable operations.
+VRMs are an essential component for overclockers since the more and higher quality VRMs your motherboard has, the more you will be able to overclock while maintaining stable operations.

-When we talk about how does a $50 and a $300 motherboard differ, the VRMs play a huge role in the difference.
+When we talk about how a $50 and a $300 motherboard differ, the VRMs play a massive role.

 Not all motherboards are capable of overclocking.
-With Intel, only the Z series motherboards offer overclocking support, whereas, with AMD, the B and X series motherboards offer overclocking support.
+Only the Z series motherboards offer overclocking support with Intel, whereas the B and X motherboards offer overclocking support with AMD.

 Again, the degree to which you can overclock your CPU while maintaining good overall stability is determined by the quality and the amount of VRMs your motherboard has.